GenericMappingTools/gmt/doc/rst/source/supplements/spotter/backtracker.rst

     to 10000.
 Blank lines and records whose first column contains # will be ignored.
 You may prepend a leading + to the filename to indicate you wish to invert the rotations.
-    Alternatively, give the filename composed of two plate IDs separated by a hyphen (e.g., PAC-MBL) and we will instead extract that rotation from the GPlates rotation database.
+    Alternative 1: Give the filename composed of two plate IDs separated by a hyphen (e.g., PAC-MBL) and we will instead extract that rotation from the GPlates rotation database.
 We return an error if the rotation cannot be found.

-**-e**\ *lon*/*lat*/*angle*
+    Alternative 2: Specify *lon*/*lat*/*angle*, i.e., the longitude,
-    Alternatively, specify the longitude, latitude, and opening angle (all in degrees and separated by /) for a single total reconstruction rotation that should be applied to all input points (input ages, if present, are ignored).
+    latitude, and opening angle (all in degrees and separated by /) for a single total reconstruction rotation.

 Optional Arguments
 ------------------